 - Images should be prepared as they are for a client, (as opposed to competition/salon images).

 It is suggested that you use Adobe Photoshop or Elements to edit your images.
 Your largest side, vertical or horizontal, should be 650 PIXELS.
-JPG images should be saved in sRGB mode medium quality (5 or 6).
+JPG images should be saved in sRGB mode high quality (10).
 File names should contain no spaces or special characters.

 Individuals will be notified of their results once all portfolios have been judged.